JustBerkhout/nectar-tutorials/ardc/non-technical/allocation-management/allocation-management.md

 ### Your pt-project

-Upon your first logon Nectar creates a trial project for you,m know as your *pt*-project (or *personal trial*).
-In this project you are allocated a very limited 2vCPU of resources for a maximum of 6 vCPU-month of running time.
+Upon your first logon Nectar creates a trial project for you, known as your *pt*-project (or *personal trial*).
+In this project you are allocated a very limited quota of 2vCPU of resources for a maximum of 6 vCPU-month of running time.

 Your pt-project is like a full-fledged project in many ways.
-It is the home of instances, it has an allocation, it houses your project-related things, such as Security Groups
+It is the home of instances, it has quota of some resources allocated (e.g. vCPU, RAM), it houses your project-related things, such as Security Groups

 In other ways your pt-project is different from full-fledged projects.
-It has limited *limited resources* (2 vCPU for up to 6 vCPU-months).
+It has *limited resources* (2 vCPU for up to 6 vCPU-months).
 You can't share you pt-project with others; the is no user management to grant access to other Nectar users.
-You git your pt *no questions asked*; there is no application or allocation process.
+You get your pt *no questions asked*; there is no application or allocation process.
 Your *pt-project* is useful for trialing or indeed completing Nectar tutorials.

 After you have used all the compute time allocated to you in your pt-project it will expire.
-If you have built up anything valuable in your pt-project you can request that we *Convert you trial project* when you submit a request for a project allocation.
+If you have built up anything valuable in your *pt-project* you can request that we *Convert you trial project* when you submit a request for a project allocation.
 Note that the Expiry Bot will start removing instances from your pt-project shortly after pt-project expiration.
 To retain them by using a trial project conversion, you need to request a project timely.
 More detail in the section Project Trial in our article on [Expiry and Renewal](https://support.ehelp.edu.au/support/solutions/articles/6000171494-project-allocation-expiry-and-renewal)

 ## Allocation Process and Projects

 To get a full-fledged project allocated to you you need to apply for an allocation using the`Allocation | New Request` form available from your Nectar dashboard.
-Once approved informed by email and you will be the *project manager* of your new project.
+Once approved you will be informed by email and you will be the *project manager* of your new project.

 ![Allocation request](images/allocation-request.png)

 To be eligible for a Nectar national allocation you have to submit details of your nationally relevant grant or funding program.
 If you don't have such a grant, then you can still be allocated cloud resources by the participating nodes under node discretion, by specifying a *Allocation home location* in your request.